 Changing Perspective

-The building has a unique feature for a structure of its size, a 3 story atrium running inside the front facade.
-However, this was dead space.
-It formed a barrier between the street and the interior workspace and desperately needed reactivating.
+The building had a unique feature for its size: a three-storey atrium running inside the front facade.
+But rather than being a draw, it was dead space, a barrier between the street and the interior workspace that left the building feeling disconnected and uninviting.
+Getting that atrium to work was the key to unlocking everything else.

 Concept

-Our idea was to create a series of strong visual connections between the street, the atrium and the space behind.
-Inspired by the language of early modernism and The Bauhaus we proposed to connect these through 3 structures and 3 colours.
+Our idea was to create a series of strong visual connections between the street, the atrium and the workspace beyond, drawing inspiration from the language of early modernism and the Bauhaus.
+Three structures, three colours, one coherent move.

-The atrium is repurposed as break-out space with desks overlooking the street.
-Two new meeting rooms punch through into the atrium as floating, coloured cubes and the front door is connected to the core interior with a dramatic red tunnel.
-The facade receives extra animation with a giant graphic mural visually connecting the structural additions behind.
+The atrium was repurposed as breakout space with desks overlooking the street.
+Two new meeting rooms punch through into it as floating, coloured cubes.
+The front door is connected to the core interior with a dramatic red tunnel that signals something worth walking into.
+The facade receives extra animation through a giant graphic mural that visually connects the structural additions behind, making the design readable from the outside before you've even stepped through the door.

 Building a Brand